369 search results for "function"

 Sorting

-Most OCaml modules include a compare function that can be pass in to sort : For lists, this [...] rt implement an interface where if you pass in a function that knows how to compare 2 elements, they'll adapt the sorting to use this comparison.
+Most OCaml modules include a compare function that can be passed in to sort : For lists, th [...] rt implement an interface where if you pass in a function that knows how to compare 2 elements, they'll adapt the sorting to use this comparison.
 Another co

 Introduction -